-The tutorial aims at acquainting the participant with ASP's modeling and solving methodology, enabling her/him to independent problem solving using ASP systems.
+The tutorial aims at acquainting the participant with ASP's modeling and solving methodology, enabling her/him to conduct independent problem solving using ASP systems (as standalone systems as well as through dedicated APIs).
 To this end, the tutorial starts with an introduction to the essential formal concepts of ASP, needed for understanding its semantics and solving technology.
-In fact, ASP solving rests on two major components: A grounder turning specifications in ASP's modeling language into propositional logic programs and a solver computing a requested number of answer sets of the given program.
-Building on the aforementioned formal concepts, we provide a characterization of ASP's inference schemes that are in turn mapped into algorithms relying on advanced Boolean Constraint technology.
-Similarly, ASP's grounding inferences are discussed in conjunction with (deductive) database techniques.
-The remainder of the tutorial is dedicated to applying ASP, involving an introduction to ASP's modeling language, its solving methodology, and advanced techniques fostering scalability.
+In fact, ASP solving rests on two major components: A grounder turning specifications in ASP's modeling language into propositional logic programs and a solver computing a requested number of answer sets of the program.
+Building on the formal concepts, we provide a characterization of ASP's inference schemes and map them into algorithms relying on advanced Boolean Constraint technology.
+We illustrate this technology through the award-winning ASP solver clasp 3.
+We then detail ASP's grounding techniques (along with the underlying deductive database concepts) and describe the major algorithms used in the ASP grounder gringo 4.
+This is accompanied with an introduction to the new ASP language standard.
+The remainder of the tutorial is dedicated to using ASP in conjunction with Python for modeling complex reasoning scenarios.
+This involves an introduction to the API of clingo 4, an ASP system extending clasp and gringo with control capacities expressible in Python (and Lua).
+We illustrate this by developing sample gaming agent programs and describe more sophisticated usages in planning, robotics and preference handling.
 All involved ASP systems are freely available from http://potassco.sourceforge.net.